Leigh Francis Interview

 As Leeds-born Leigh Francis leaves his notorious Bo!Selecta masks behind and unleashes his new ITV2 creation, Keith Lemon, he talks to Matt Callard in an exclusive, rare, out-of-character interview.

 I’ve a surprise for him too.
-One of On: Yorkshire Magazine’s designers is an old acquaintance of his from their days together as graphic art students at Leeds’s Jacob Kramer college and the name jogs his memory, surprises him – disarms him a little too, I feel.
-Indeed, On:’s hunch that the name of one of Leigh’s characters, the frankly terrifying celebrity-stalker Avid Merrion, is inspired by one of his old tutors from those days, one Lem Mierins, and not, as is popularly thought, the hideous eighties shopping-shed that is Leeds’s Merrion Centre, is proved correct.
+One of On: Yorkshire Magazine‘s designers is an old acquaintance of his from their days together as graphic art students at Leeds’s Jacob Kramer college.
+The name jogs his memory, surprises him – disarms him a little too, I feel.
+Indeed, On:’s hunch that the name of one of Leigh’s characters, the frankly terrifying celebrity-stalker Avid Merrion, is inspired by one of his old tutors from those days, one Lem Mierins, and not, as is popularly thought, the hideous eighties shopping-shed that is Leeds’s Merrion Centre, proves to be correct.

 “That’s totally true,” he says.
 “Lem Mierins – that’s where the name Merrion comes from, because I didn’t know how to spell his surname.”
 Scoop!
 In fact, by coincidence, Leigh has recently met up with the Latvian artist for the BBC: “I’ve just done a show called Comedy Maps where they focus on a comedian from a different part of the country.
 I came back to Leeds and met up with Lem for this show – I was chatting to him.
 It was great to see him again.”